m-shimizu/RoboCupRescuePackage/README.md

     0---10---20---30---40---50---60---70---80---90---100 %
     |+++++++++++++++++++++++++++++++++++++++|

+### Acknowledgement
+    Original maps produced by Stephen Balakirsky and the National Institute of Standards and Technology (NIST).

 ### Change log
     * 17/ 6/2015 : GETSTARTPOSES can return start point parameters.
 GETSTARTPOSES reads parameters from a world file which call the USARGazebo plugin as plugin options.
     * 22/ 4/2015 : Adding INIT and DRIVE command and a function for sending back camera image.